VR goggles may ease anxiety during surgery

 Summary

-This study tested whether wearing virtual reality (VR) glasses during open inguinal hernia surgery (done with spinal anesthesia) can lower patients' anxiety and increase their comfort.
-84 adults were split into two groups: one watched a video with VR goggles during the operation, the other did not.
-Researchers measured anxiety and comfort levels using standard scales to see if the VR group felt better.
+This study tested whether wearing virtual reality glasses during open inguinal hernia surgery with spinal anesthesia could lower anxiety and boost comfort.
+84 patients were split into two groups: one watched a video using VR goggles during surgery, the other did not.
+Researchers measured anxiety and comfort levels using standard scales.

 Disclaimer